rock-1995/COM3D2.Pregnancy.Plugin.dll-on-going-/README.md

 # COM3D2.Pregnancy.Plugin.dll-on-going-

 To make something similar to KKpregnancy

 Features so far:

 F1 → "COM3D2 Pregnancy" → Change hotkey

 **F8 **（hotkey by defaut）to activate UI

 In UI, you can set belly change.

 Max vaule 500, however actual uplimit is 40.

-We took some ideas from AddYotogiSlider of asyetriec.
+I took some ideas from AddYotogiSlider of asyetriec.
 Thanks to asyetriec.
 Just started a few hours ago.
-Eventually we aim to make something like KK pregnancy.
+Eventually I hope to make something like KK pregnancy.

 For my next plan:
 UI Fixes